 Our forecasts of growth rates and operating margins had not changed as of February 28, 2009 as compared to the forecasts which were used as of December 28, 2008.
 Our historical growth rates and operating results are not indicative of our future growth rates and operating results as a consequence of our transformation of the Company from a commercial wireless service provider to a U.S. government defense contractor.
 The decline in revenues on a pro forma basis after considering recent acquisitions, which was expected by us, is primarily due to the impact of the conversion of our work as a prime contractor under certain legacy small business awards to that of a subcontractor.
 This change resulted in an award of an overall smaller portion of the entire project as the contracts were recompeted and the original term of the small business contracts were completed.
 The conversion of work as a prime to a subcontractor related to legacy small business contracts awarded to acquired companies is not uncommon in the government defense contractor industry for companies that have been acquisitive.
+Certain of the contract awards that were legacy small business awards to businesses which we acquired may result in a reduction of revenues when the contracts are completed and recompeted and awarded to us as a subcontractor rather than as a prime contractor.
+We believe that the expected impact to our revenues will not be material related to this conversion.
 Our projected growth rates take into consideration this anticipated impact on small business awards.

-Our contracts are long term in nature and are supported by significant backlog.
-Because our contracts are of a long term nature, a majority of our receivables are with agencies within the U. S. government or we are a subcontractor to a customer whose receivables are with the agencies within the U.S. government, we are not subject to significant short term changes in operating cash flow.
+Our contracts are long-term in nature and are supported by significant backlog.
+Because our contracts are of a long-term nature, a majority of our receivables are with agencies within the U. S. government or we are a subcontractor to a customer whose receivables are with the agencies within the U.S. government, we are not subject to significant short term changes in operating cash flow.
 Moreover, because of the nature of our current business we do not have significant capital expenditure requirements.
 Additionally, our contract base is highly diversified and the loss of any one contract would not impact revenues by more than 3%.
 In addition, we did not assume a recovery of the global or national economy in our cash flow projections in either analysis.
+The charge does not impact our normal business operations.

 Other Expense, Net.
-Other expense, net increased from \$3.9 million to \$5.7 million for the six months ended June 29, 2008 and June 28, 2009, respectively.
-The increase in expense of \$1.8 million is primarily related to a \$1.1 million increase in other expense primarily related to the non-cash charges to mark the derivative related to our credit facility to market.
-The increase in interest expense of \$0.7 million was primarily related to an increase in interest expense for this derivative instrument as well as interest expense on the subordinated debt which we assumed related to the SYS acquisition.
+Other expense, net increased from \$6.8 million to \$7.9 million for the nine months ended September 28, 2008 and September 27, 2009, respectively.
+The increase in expense of \$1.1 million is primarily related to a \$0.9 million increase in other expense primarily related to the non-cash charges to mark the derivative related to our credit facility to market.
+The increase in interest expense of \$0.2 million was primarily related to an increase in interest expense for this derivative instrument.